 OUR PLEDGE TO PARENTS AND TEACHERS REGARDING STATE TESTS

 New Jersey students are among the most successful in the country.
 But there is an increasing awareness that too many children leave our schools unprepared for the demands of today’s colleges and careers.
 In 2010, New Jersey adopted higher quality academic standards to align classroom expectations with the skills students need to succeed.
+In 2016, these standards were updated to include recommendations of teams of teachers, parents, administrators, supervisors and other stakeholders about what is best for New Jersey students.

 WE RAISE NJ PARTNERS PLEDGE THE FOLLOWING: